15 Festive Things to do in the Hudson Valley in the Fall

 The Great Jack O’Lantern Blaze

-The Great Jack O’Lantern Blaze is an incredible art exhibit that features hundreds of hand carved pumpkins with magical creations inside them all along a mile-long trail.
+The Great Jack O’Lantern Blaze is an incredible art exhibit with hundreds of hand-carved pumpkins with magical creations inside them all along a mile-long trail.
 This Halloween event will be taking place at Van Cortland Park and is the highlight of the Fall season in the Hudson Valley.

 This is an absolute must-see event!!
-We have gone over 10 times and still are wowed.
+We have gone over ten times and still are wowed.

 You need to get tickets early as this event always sells out!